Samsung Electronics flags 56% fall in Q2 operating profit

 He was freed in February last year after several of his convictions were quashed on appeal.

-Its French subsidiary, on the other hand, is currently facing charges of deceptive marketing over its corporate ethics pledges after activists complained that the smartphone giant's practices in its factories overseas violated human rights.
+The firm's French subsidiary, meanwhile, is facing charges of deceptive marketing over its corporate ethics pledges after activists complained that the smartphone giant's practices in its overseas factories violate human rights.

-Based on information provided by other rights groups such as China Labor Watch, the NGOs allege that Samsung employs children under the legal of 16, subjects its employees to abusive working hours, that housing and labour conditions fail to meet basic conditions of human dignity and put workers in danger.
+Based on information provided by other rights groups such as China Labor Watch, the NGOs allege that Samsung employs children under 16, subjects its employees to abusive working hours, that housing and labour conditions fail to meet basic standards and put workers in danger.